MadeleineWalder/East-Sussex-Equine/README.md

 - The goal of this section is to answer three main questions users might have when visiting the site for the first time: Why should I try horse riding?
 Why should I ride here specifically?
 What equipment do I need to ride?
 It was important not to have too much information here, as I don't want to overwhelm the user.
 Instead I stuck to three questions with three very short paragraphs containing the most helpful and condensed information to make it easy to read and informative.
 - I added icons to the questions from [fontawesome.com](https://fontawesome.com/) to help make it more clear what each paragraph was going to be about and draw the users attention.
-- On smaller screen sizes such as phones the background color actually changes to match the next section under it, as I found it looked too messy and blocky with multiple different background colors on a smaller screen.
-It helps the flow of the page.

 ### Rides Section